ipfs/kubo/docs/experimental-features.md

 ### Road to being a real feature

 - [ ] Needs more people to use and report on how well it works
+- [ ] Needs UX work for exposing non-recursive "HTTP transport" (NoFetch) over both libp2p and plain TCP (and sharing the configuration)
+- [ ] Needs a mechanism for HTTP handler to signal supported features ([IPIP-425](https://github.com/ipfs/specs/pull/425))
+- [ ] Needs an option for Kubo to detect peers that have it enabled and prefer HTTP transport before falling back to bitswap (and use CAR if peer supports dag-scope=entity from [IPIP-402](https://github.com/ipfs/specs/pull/402))